3-24/3-24/README.md

 - 📖 I am in a Master's course in **Software Testing and Verification Group**, KAIST.
 - :mag: My major interests are **program analysis** and **automated software testing**.
 - 💭 Broadly speaking, focusing on 'How to increase productivity when we write programs?'.
 In short,  **meta-software-development**!
 For instance, I love to use the following things because they help and assist the software development cycle in a unique way.
   - Fuzzing (automated testing)
   - GitHub Actions, Jenkins (CI/CD)
   - CodeWhisperer, GitHub Copilot (code auto-completion)
   - Git (version control system)
   - Docker (virtual environment)

-  **Software Engineering** is an area that introduces such technologies and methodologies to provide a better environment for software development.

 - 🤔 I enjoy the **mathematical foundations** of computer science such as programming language theory and algorithmic problem-solving.